 There is nothing that says autumn more than a bite of a fresh, crisp apple picked right off the tree.
 Give it a quick polish, sink your teeth in and let all that delicious sweetness explode in your mouth.

 Missouri has apple orchards throughout the state that feature different varieties, from sweet to tart and everything in between.
-Let us show you just five of them:
+And while you’re there, check out the extra offerings, like freshly baked apple desserts, warm apple cider, and pre-picked apples that you can easily grab and bring home for a quick treat.

 U-pick apple season starts by the middle of August at Schweizer Orchard, continues to first fall freeze and offers a wide range of apple varieties from sweet to tart to spicy.
-The family-owned orchard also offers prepicked produce, a gift shop, snack- and-refreshment stand, picnic area, birthday parties and school tours.
-Apple picking overlaps the pumpkin patch, which opens in September.
-They’re open Monday-Saturday, 9 a.m.-5:30 p.m. and Sunday, noon-5 p.m.
+The family-owned orchard also offers prepicked produce, a gift shop, snack and refreshment stand, picnic area, birthday parties and school tours.
+They’re open Monday-Saturday, 9 a.m.-5:30 p.m. and Sunday, 1 p.m.-5 p.m.

-Sunshine Valley Farm grows their own blueberries, raspberries, blackberries and peaches, but this time of year, it’s the u-pick apples that bring visitors flocking to their location in Southwest Missouri.
+Sunshine Valley Farm grows their own blueberries, raspberries, blackberries and peaches, but this time of year, it’s the u-pick apples that bring visitors flocking to their farm.
 Check their Facebook page for exactly what produce is available when you’re ready to visit.
-The farm also offers prepicked produce, snacks and a refreshment stand, and school tours.
-If you're coming to pick apples, they recommend you bring sunscreen and bug spray; they provide the bag you purchase to pick your apples, water and fruit.
+When you go, bring sunscreen and bug spray; they provide the bag you purchase to pick your apples, water and the fruit.
 Sunshine Valley is open Tuesday-Saturday, 9 a.m.-3 p.m., and is located less than a half-hour from Springfield.